azequer/flagmaker/README.md

 # flagmaker
-node program that auto generates fflags
+flagmaker is basically a node program that auto generates fflags
+# how to use
+this was meant for android roblox but if u still wanna try it somewhere else then

+u can change the path in makeflags.sh and the curl url to whatever u want